Upcoming: Senior Project Showcase 2024

 Support for this exhibition is provided by Humanities NY and Dutchess Tourism through a grant administered by Arts Mid-Hudson.
 Additional support comes from the New York State Council on the Arts.

-About Guest Curator Janice Bond: Janice Bond is a cultural architect, art advisor, and gallerist based in Houston.
+Janice Bond is a cultural architect, art advisor, and gallerist based in Houston.
 She has led art collectives and provided invaluable insight in developing multidisciplinary programming and communications strategies for independent artists, municipalities, and brands.
 In 2020, Bond assumed the role of deputy director at the Contemporary Arts Museum Houston.
 In 2023, she opened ART IS BOND, a contemporary art gallery and project space with a mission to amplify the voices of diverse artists and provide a platform for their work.

 quiet as it’s kept Artwork as Installed